CaioCavalcanti/aws-developer-certification/services/CloudFront.md

 - You can **restrict bucket access** to enforce all requests to go through CloudFront
 - You can **restrict content access** using **signed URLs or signed cookies**, a common use case is to distribute paid content
 - **Geo-Restrictions** can be used to allow/deny access per geographic location
+- You can use alternate domains names with HTTPS
+    - If you want to require HTTPS between viewers and CloudFront, you must **change the AWS Region to US East (N. Virginia) in the AWS Certificate Manager** console before you request or import a certificate